Lemon-UI-Rom/android_kernel_samsung_mt6789/README.md

 ## Acknowledgements
 This project includes code from the https://github.com/ReeViiS69/sm155f/ project, licensed under the GPL-2.0.
 Also, a huge thanks to ReeViiS69 for helping me build the kernel.

-This project includes code from the https://github.com/WildPlusKernel/GKI_KernelSU_SUSFS/ project, licensed under the GPL-2.0.

 This project includes code from the https://github.com/WildPlusKernel/kernel_patches/ project, licensed under the GPL-2.0.

-This project includes code from the https://gitlab.com/simonpunk/susfs4ksu/ project, licensed under the GPL-2.0.

 This project includes code from the https://github.com/fei-ke/android_kernel_samsung_sm8550/ project, licensed under the GPL-2.0.

 This project includes executable file/s from https://github.com/topjohnwu/Magisk/ project, licensed under the GPL-3.0.

-This project includes executable file/s from https://github.com/tiann/KernelSU/ project, licensed under the GPL-3.0.

 This project includes file/s from https://android.googlesource.com/platform/external/avb project, licensed under the Apache License, Version 2.0.